NewStrangeWorlds/BeAR/_sources/sections/observations.rst.txt

 file name of the posterior spectra file.
 For photometry, the ``#type`` needs to be set to ``photometry``.

-This is followed by the location of the file with the bandpass transmission function.
+This is followed by the location of the file with the :ref:`bandpass transmission function <sec:filter_response>`.
 When setting this to ``none``, BeAR will use a transmission function of unity within the wavelength boundaries given below.